paddlesteamers.info : The Internet's leading database of

 In 2015, her charity owners secured support from the UK's Heritage

-Lottery Fund which could lead to finance being made available to allow
+Lottery Fund which could have led to finance being made available to

-her to return to service in the near future.
+her to return to service.
+Hovever, despite the submission of a

 PADDLERS OWNED BY PRIVATE, ENTHUSIAST OR CHARITABLE ORGANISATIONS